bosagora/agora-cl-docs/website/docs/wallet/withdraw-validator.md

 1. **Your validator mnemonic**: You'll use this to authorize your validator withdrawal request(s). <!-- accessible accuracy > technical precision whenever technical precision isn't needed -->
 2. **Access to a beacon node**: You'll need to connect your validator to a beacon node in order to submit your withdrawal request.
 Visit our [quickstart](../install/install-with-script.md) for instructions if you need them.
-3. **Stable version of the staking-deposit-cli installed**: The [staking-deposit-cli](https://github.com/bosagora/agora-deposit-cli/releases) is a command-line tool provided by the Agora research team.
+3. **Stable version of the agora-deposit-cli installed**: The [agora-deposit-cli](https://github.com/bosagora/agora-deposit-cli/releases) is a command-line tool provided by the Agora research team.
 We'll use this to authorize your withdrawal.
 We recommend building this from source or otherwise verifying the binaries as a security best practice.
 4. **Familiarity with [The BOSagora Foundation Withdrawals FAQ](https://notes.BOSagora.org/@launchpad/withdrawals-faq)**: A client-agnostic overview of important information regarding BOSagora validator withdrawals.
 5. **Time to focus:** This is a time-consuming procedure making a mistake can be expensive.
 Be vigilant against scammers; never share your mnemonic; take your time; ping us [on Discord](https://discord.gg/prysmaticlabs) if you have any questions.